 When exploring Dubrovnik in one day, it’s best to start at the edge of the Old Town.
 Entering through one of the gates allows you to experience what it was like for visitors reaching Dubrovnik hundreds of years ago.

-There are two main gates – Pile and Ploce.
-Entering through Pile gate requires an admission fee, but provides access to the city walls, which are another highlight of this trip.
+There are two main gates to Old Town: Pile and Ploce.
+Entering through Pile gate requires an admission fee but provides access to the city walls, which is a highlight of this trip.

 The walls were built in the 10th century and remain the best-known feature in the city.
 In some areas, the walls measure six meters high and six meters thick.
 They also surround the Old Town, which is where you’ll spend most of the day.